Felt Bicycles

 Felt Racing is an American bicycle brand based in Irvine, California.
 Felt produces road, track, cyclocross, electric bicycles, and cruiser bikes.
 All design is completed in the United States and the majority of production comes from Asia.
 The company also has a strong reputation in the time trial/triathlon bike area and for several years provided bicycles to UCI teams in the Tour de France.
 Felt still supports several professional level race teams including Hincapie Racing and Team Twenty 16.

 History

 Felt was founded by Jim Felt in early 1994 when Felt products were distributed by Answer Products.
 Felt nearly disappeared from the domestic market following a fallout with Answer after a seven-year relationship.
 The brand was relaunched in 2001 as an independent company.

 On February 3, 2017, Rossignol Group announced the acquisition of Felt Bicycles.
 The announcement noted that Felt had grown to $60 million in revenue at the time of sale, though terms of the acquisition were not disclosed.

-Rossignol announced in March 2022 that it is selling Felt Bicycles to Pierer Mobility.
+Rossignol announced in March 2022 that it is selling Felt Bicycles to Pierer Mobility (KTM).